Next: Performance Counters

 - Store uops do not generate any other condition code flags

-- Internal stores may not be unaligned, and never stall or generate
+- Internal stores may not be unaligned, and never stall or generate exceptions.

 shl shr sar rotl rotr rotcl rotcr